rbaihis/timesheet/README.md

 ** Thank you, Hichem, for your insightful presentation. **

-# Presentation: Interpersonal Relationships
+---

-## Slide 1: What are Interpersonal Relationships?
+## What are Interpersonal Relationships?

 Let’s dive straight into what we mean by **interpersonal relationships**.
 Simply put, these are the connections we form with others, whether it’s at work, with friends, or even in everyday interactions.

 At the heart of it, we’re talking about how we relate to others, how we understand them, and how we manage our interactions.
 It’s about creating meaningful connections that can either help us work better together or strengthen our personal bonds.

-## Slide 2: Key Components of Interpersonal Relationships
+## Key Components of Interpersonal Relationships

 Now, what makes an interpersonal relationship strong?
 Well, there are a few key pieces we need to focus on: